mizlin21/mizlin21/README.md

 <h1>Hi, I'm Linda! <br/> <a href="https://www.linkedin.com/in/linda-yamil-garaycochea-saune/">Cybersecurity Professional</a> </h1>

+**Cybersecurity Professional | AI & LLM Explorer | Problem-Solver with a Passion for Technology**

+---
+## 🚀 About Me
 I have profound interest in technology and a dedication to solving complex problems.

+I'm a cybersecurity professional with hands-on experience in system protection, threat detection, and digital forensics.
+I'm currently expanding my skill set into the world of Artificial Intelligence, particularly focusing on Large Language Models (LLMs) and how they can be used to enhance security operations, automate analysis, and support cyber defense strategies.

 ## Objective